Make Your Derbyshire Leisure Break Truly Memorable

 A shuttle service is available for hotel guests from East Midlands Airport, Derby railway station and visits to Derby County Football Club.
 Click here for more information.

 Chatsworth is the home of the Duke and Duchess of Devonshire, one of Britain’s best loved historic estates and the heart beat of the Peak District National Park.
+We sell discounted tickets for use up until the 31st October 2020.
 With famous works of art, a working farmyard, spectacular fountains and the finest shopping and eating, there is something for everyone to enjoy.

 Alton Towers is the United Kingdom’s number one theme park, with rides and attractions aimed at every member of the family.
 Rides include the Nemesis ride and the new Oblivion attraction, a white knuckle ride, and Ug Land a virtual reality cave game.
 Also the Haunted House and Ripsaw Ride and lots more thrilling attractions and rides.
 Reduced rates are available through Morley Hayes.